AkashW07/AI-Travel/README.md

 AI Travel Planner

-AI Travel Planner is a full-stack web application that helps users generate personalized travel itineraries using AI.
-Users can plan trips by entering their destination, budget, travel duration, and preferences.
-The application uses the Google Gemini API to generate travel recommendations.
+AI Travel Planner is a full-stack web application that helps users plan trips by generating personalized travel itineraries based on their preferences.
+The application combines a React frontend with a Node.js and Express backend, while Google Gemini API is used to generate travel recommendations.

 Features
-Generate personalized travel itineraries using AI Select destination, budget, duration, and travel preferences Responsive and user-friendly interface
+Generate personalized travel itineraries using AI Select destination, budget, duration, and travel preferences Interactive and responsive user interface
-REST API for communication between frontend and backend Secure API key management using environment variables Tech Stack
+REST API for handling client requests
+Secure API key management using environment variables Tech Stack
 Frontend